ahohil/Caesar-Cipher-Chatbot/README.md

 # Caesar Ciphor Chatbot
-This project creates a chatbot that allows users to input any statement that he or she enters.
+This project creates a chatbot that encrypts user input with any statement that he or she enters using the caesar ciphor.